 Problem 2.
-Using the techniques of LSI discussed above-applied to the word count matrix X, and keeping the first 7 principal components-write a function that takes in the path to a speech and returns a tuple of the most and least similar speeches.
-Test your answer on Ronald Reagan's 1984 speech.
+Using the techniques of LSI discussed above-applied to the word count matrix X, and keeping the first 7 principal components-find the most similar and least similar speeches to both Bill Clinton's 1993 speech and to Ronald Reagan's 1974 speech.
+Are the results plausible?

-Since X is a sparse matrix, you will need to use the SVD method found in scipy. sparse.linalg.
+Hint: Since X is a sparse matrix, you will need to use the SVD method found in scipy.sparse.linalg.
 This method operates slightly differently than the SVD method found in scipy.linalg, so be sure to read the documentation.